Amnesty: Syria refugees suffered abuse, torture upon return

 In Lebanon and Turkey, where many refugees face dire living conditions and discrimination, governments have put increasing pressure on Syrians to return.
 Turkey has reportedly forcibly deported many Syrians in the last two years — expulsions that reflect rising anti-refugee sentiment in a country that once flung open its borders to millions of Syrians fleeing civil war.

-Denmark and Sweden earlier this year started revoking the residency permits of some Syrian refugees, arguing that the Syrian capital, Damascus, and neighboring regions were now safe.
+Denmark earlier this year started revoking the residency permits of some Syrian refugees, arguing that the Syrian capital, Damascus, and neighboring regions were now safe.
+Citing similar reasons, in 2019 Sweden announced it would no longer provide all Syrian asylum-seekers with automatic residency, ending a policy that started in 2013.

 “Any government claiming Syria is now safe is willfully ignoring the horrific reality on the ground, leaving refugees once again fearing for their lives,” said Marie Forestier, researcher on refugee and migrant rights at Amnesty International.
 She said that while military hostilities may have subsided in most parts of Syria, the Syrian government’s “propensity for egregious human rights violations has not.”

-Note: This story was first published on September 7, 2021.
-It was updated on September 8, 2021 to correct that Sweden has said it would no longer provide all Syrian asylum-seekers with automatic residency.